sufrin/ScalaLR/MillBuild/README.md

 ````
 ## Appendix: a larger example
 Our example will read arithmetic expressions from the console, line by line.
 Each expression will be pretty printed (as an abstract syntax tree).

 The notation description is below.
 Its main contribution to the
 program is the definition of lexical symbol types:

-1. The value carrying terminal "tokens" and the types of value they carry.
+1. The value-carrying terminal "tokens" and the types of value they carry.
 2. The arithmetic operators, their precedence and their associativity.
 3. The additional non-value-carrying "punctuation" symbols are '(' and ')'.
 These
 are defined automatically because they appear in the grammar rules.
 4. The grammar rules written in a form that exploits the fact that
-the "result expression" of a rule may have side-effects.
+the "result expression" of a production may have side-effects, and that
+it is evaluated when the production has been parsed.

+   i.
+The topmost rule, `loop,` specifies that input is parsed as a stream of
+   `oneLine` punctuated by newline symbols.

+   ii.
+When a `oneLine` has been parsed -- that is to say when an `expr`
+   has been parsed and the `NL` that
+   follows it has been parsed -- its "result expression" is evaluated.
+This
+   has two side-effects: the pretty-printing of the result `expr` and the
+   printing of a prompt.
+Its result is the value `Void`, which is of type
+   `Void`.

+       { $expr.prettyPrint(); println("> "); Void }

+5. The `expr` rule's *non-ambiguity* relies on the priority and associativity declarations for the
+arithmetic operators.

 Although we *could* do so, we don't define a lexical scanner here: we'll do that in the
 main program.